 “Refugees are persons who are outside their country of origin or habitual residence and unable or unwilling to return there, owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion.”
 UN 2016

-The UPM Platform on Refugees is a cooperation network among teachers, researchers and students of the Universidad Politécnica of Madrid (UPM) .
-Its objective is to work on refugee camps to improve the quality of life of their communities.
+The Platform on Refugees is a collaborative network, comprised of teachers, researchers and students from the Universidad Politécnica de Madrid (Technical University of Madrid – UPM), with the aim of improving quality of life in refugee camps.

 To this end, the UPM is leading a change in scale and strategy by fostering the creation of robust platforms for applied interdisciplinary research, through which research staff can share their work as part of a group collaboration or research groups.

 During its first year (2018), the Platform developed a basic needs identification methodology “NAUTIA”, to be applied in refugee camps and their host communities; featuring a comprehensive technological approach, which promotes the sustainability and resilience of both types of settlements.